stephendjohnston/stephendjohnston/README.md

 ### Hey there, I'm Stephen 👋
 🇨🇦 currently residing in Stratford, PEI.

-👨‍💻 currently in the final course of the Launch School core curriculum!
+👨‍💻 currently in preparation for Launch School's Capstone program!

 💻 experience in Ruby, JavaScript, SQL, HTML and CSS.